CAD/USD Forex Pair

-The USD/CAD pairing is one of the more popular currency pairs in Forex trading representing the US Dollar to Canadian Dollar.
-Sometimes known as The Loonie, this is one of the 7 major pairs which contains the US Dollar and is a very liquid currency pair due to the large trading amounts on this pairing.
-Depending on the interest rates set by the Bank of Canada and the US Federal Reserve, the value of the Canadian to USD will fluctuate.
+The USD/CAD pairing is one of the more popular currency pairs in Forex trading, representing the US Dollar to Canadian Dollar (sometimes known as the Loonie), this is one of the seven major pairs that contain the US Dollar, and is a very liquid currency pair due to the large trading amounts on this pairing.
+Depending on the interest rates set by the Bank of Canada and the US Federal Reserve, the value of Canadian to US Dollars will fluctuate.
 Traditionally the value of the Canadian Dollar reflects the movement of the US Dollar, rising against the American currency while falling simultaneously against the other international currencies.
-Since about 2002, the Canadian Dollar has consistently risen against the US Dollar and also against other international currencies.
+Since about 2002, the Canadian Dollar has consistently risen against the US Dollar, and also against other international currencies.
 The CAD is also a volatile petrocurrency due to the major role of Canada as one of the world’s top oil exporters.
-Generally, the USD CAD pairing has negative correlation with several currency pairs including NZD/USD, AUD/USD and GBP/USD.
+Generally, the USD/CAD pairing has a negative correlation with several currency pairs, including NZD/USD, AUD/USD and GBP/USD.

 Information About the US Economy and the USD

-Sometimes known as the Greenback, the US Dollar is the American official currency but is also the official currency of the USA’s insular territories.
+Sometimes known as the Greenback, the US Dollar is the official American currency, but is also the official currency of the USA’s insular territories.
 Each dollar is divided into 100 cents, sometimes referred to as pennies.
-The dollar is the world’s most popular currency for international transactions as well as being the primary choice for foreign currency reserves.
-It is also used as the official currency for many smaller nations as well as in two of the Caribbean British Overseas Territories – the Turks & Caicos Islands and the British Virgin Islands.
-In some countries, only paper money US Dollars are used while the nation uses its own minted coins.
-America has the latest national economy in the world in nominal terms and it is also the second largest global economy in terms of Purchasing Power Parity, with the GDP of the United States is around $17 trillion.
+The dollar is the world’s most popular currency for international transactions, as well as being the primary choice for foreign currency reserves.
+It is also used as the official currency for many smaller nations, as well as in two of the Caribbean British Overseas Territories – the Turks and Caicos Islands and the British Virgin Islands.
+In some countries, only paper-money US Dollars are used, while the US nation uses its own minted coins.
+America has the largest national economy in the world in nominal terms, and it is also the second largest global economy in terms of Purchasing Power Parity, with the GDP of the United States being around $17 trillion.
 The USA has maintained a stable rate of growth in its GDP thanks to moderate rates of unemployment, a mixed economy and a high level of capital investment.
-The nation trades most frequently with Canada, Mexico, China, Germany, Japan, the UK and South Korea and has plenty of natural resources as well as high productivity and a developed infrastructure.
-The United States is also the largest producer in the world of natural gas and oil as well as being the 2nd largest global manufacturer, responsible for 20% of the world’s manufacturing output.
+The nation trades most frequently with Canada, Mexico, China, Germany, Japan, the UK and South Korea, and has plenty of natural resources as well as high productivity and a developed infrastructure.
+The United States is also the largest producer in the world of natural gas and oil, as well as being the second-largest global manufacturer, responsible for 20% of the world’s manufacturing output.
 Not only that, but the United States also dominates the service industry, with 128 of the world’s 500 biggest companies having their headquarters in America.